 10. Is there a waiting list?

-Our goal is to provide full-time gifted programming to all qualifying students who wish to attend SAGE Academy.
+Our goal is to provide full-time gifted programming to qualifying students who wish to attend SAGE Academy.
 For the 2019-20 school year, all eligible district and open enrolled students in grades 3 & 4 were offered placement in SAGE Academy classes.
 There was a waiting list for enrollment in 5th grade.
-We will evaluate class size and make adjustments as needed.
+We monitor class size and make adjustments as needed.

 11. Once enrolled, is continued enrollment guaranteed?